National Weather Service United States Department of Commerce

 Local and Regional Events:

 A low-pressure system brought a variety of precipitation to central and eastern South Dakota and west central Minnesota on March 22nd and 23rd.
-Areas experienced rain, hail, sleet, snow and in some cases thundersnow.
+Some areas experienced rain, hail, sleet, snow, and, in some cases, thundersnow.
 Click HERE for rain and snowfall totals.